tobiasbriones/blog/swe/design/cs/fp/java/canvasplay/removing-cycles-_-a-round-rectangle-is-not-a-quadrilateral-2023-12-19/index.md

 (but it's not)*[^1], there are always more design principles to comply like **acyclicity**.
 The fact that it's not a partition leads to cycles.

-[^1]: A rectangle can't be rounded, and a round rectangle can't be straight,
+[^1]: A rectangle can't be rounded, and a rounded rectangle can't be straight,
     thus the subsets of our `Quadrilateral` sum type are(?) disjoint and induce a partition of our quadrilateral shapes in this case, **if it weren't by the issue that `RoundRectangle` is *composed* of a `Rectangle`**